 3. How many hours a week will each student need to commit to the field placement?

 On-campus and online full-time students must complete 24 hours per week for three 15-week semesters.
 Online part-time students must complete 12 hours per week for six semesters.
-All students complete over 900 hours in the field.
+All students complete a minimum of 900 hours in the field.

 4. What days will students be at their field placements?